-- For concerns regarding discrimination on the basis of disability, see the ADA/Section 504 Coordinator:
+- For concerns regarding discrimination on the basis of disability, see the ADA/Section 504 Coordinator: Mistie Dakroub, mdakroub@cameronisd.net or 254-697-3512. - For all other concerns regarding discrimination, see the superintendent: Kevin Sprinkles, ksprinkles@cameronisd.net or 254-697-3512.

-- Dr. Mistie Dakroub, Assistant Superintendent

-- 304 E. 12th Street

-- Cameron, TX 76520

-- mdakroub@cameronisd.net

-- 254-697-1007

-- For all other concerns regarding discrimination, see the superintendent:

-- Mr. Kevin Sprinkles, Superintendent

-- ksprinkles@cameronisd.net

-[See policies FB, FFH, and GKD for more information.]
+[See policies at FB, the FFH series, and GKD for more information.]